-Girls Circle– Pacific County health educators partner with Crisis Support Network, Boys & Girls Club, and the Readiness to Learn program to provide the girls circle program in all 5 county school districts.
-Girls Circle are full 8-12 week curriculums that provide skill building activities and promote critical thinking in girls age 9-14.
+Girls Circle and Boys Council– Pacific County health educators partner with Crisis Support Network, Boys & Girls Club, Raymond School District and the Readiness to Learn program to provide the girls circle and boys council program in all 5 county school districts.
+These programs are full 8-12 week curriculums that provide skill building activities and promote critical thinking in girls and boys age 9-14.
 Weekly topics include friendship, body image, honoring diversity, relationships with peers, expressing individuality, and creating a path to the future.
 To learn more about Girls Circle, please visit www.girlscircle.com

 Social Recreational- Social recreational opportunities are provided each month for individuals and family members of individuals with developmental disabilities.
 The Social Recreation program is meant to provide a chance for socialization and to build friendships and to promote independence and self confidence through participation in community activities and social events.
 Social Recreational opportunities occur at least once per month alternating between North and South County and include movies, bowling teams, and outings to special events like the Long Beach Kite festival.

 Mental Health Counseling in the Jail- Millage funds provide support for mental health counselors to provide services for inmates in the Pacific County Jail.
 This much needed service fills the gap for those without insurance and/or Medicaid who are currently incarcerated.
 The county contracts with Willapa Behavioral Health to provide this service.
 For details, please visit www.willapabh.org .